 OVERVIEW

-As our communities continue to develop and thrive, the demand for energy is growing.
-As a result, we are working to maintain a level of service and reliability that our customers have come to expect and need.
+Our communities continue to develop and thrive, and the demand for energy is growing.
+As a result, Duquesne Light Company (DLC) is working to maintain a level of service and reliability that our customers have come to expect and need.

-Through this project, Duquesne Light will replace some of the company’s oldest infrastructure, as well as infrastructure damaged by landslides caused by recent severe weather.
-The design and technology upgrades will help to more efficiently deliver reliable, affordable and safe energy to homes, businesses and communities throughout this area.
+Through this project, DLC will replace some of the company’s oldest infrastructure, as well as infrastructure damaged by landslides caused by severe weather in 2018.
+The design and technology upgrades will help deliver reliable, affordable and safe energy more efficiently to homes, businesses and communities throughout this area.

 We realize you may have questions about this important transmission project, and want to be transparent about all the facts.
 Please watch the following video and review the information found on this webpage to learn more about the BI-Crescent transmission reliability project: